Gas Plant Safety in WA: Hazards Regs and Tips

 Lessons from Real Incidents

 History bites hard: the 1998 Esso Longford explosion in Victoria killed 2 workers after a cold-induced vessel rupture ignited hydrocarbons, sparking reforms we still follow.
-Closer to home, a WA gas heater rupture in April 2024 at a processing plant caused a flash fire from valve errors and bypassed interlocks—no injuries, but a wake-up call per WorkSafe WA.
+Closer to home, a WA gas heater rupture in April 2024 at a processing plant caused a flash fire due to valve errors and bypassed interlocks—no injuries, but a wake-up call, per WorkSafe WA.
 Falls add to the toll, with 24-29 fatalities nationally in 2023-2024 from construction and mining maintenance, directly tied to gas plant scaffolding under WA heights regs.

 These eye-openers?
 They push for SFARP controls, certified training in gas testing, confined spaces, and heights.
 At Safety Heights & Rescue, we equip WA workers to beat these odds—stay tuned for how.